mvcisback/py-mdd/README.md

 [^1]: Srinivasan, Arvind, et al. "Algorithms for discrete function manipulation."
 1990 IEEE international conference on computer-aided design.
 IEEE Computer Society, 1990.

 [^2]: To get a sense for how much overhead is introduced, consider the corresponding Zero Suppressed Decision Diagram (ZDD) of a 1-hot encoding.
 A classic result (see Art of Computer Programming vol 4a) is the ZDD size bounds the BDD size via O(#variables*|size of ZDD|).

- is very small, you can show that the BDD